mis94/Spelling-dictionary/README.md

 Notes:
 - The document named "Question 7" contains the description of the question and what is needed.
-- the current model automatically reads more than 31000 words from the provided file "english words" and prompts the user continuously to input a string to search for in the dictionary and answers with "OK" if found or "not found" otherwise.
+- The current model automatically reads more than 31000 words from the provided file "english words" and prompts the user continuously to input a string to search for in the dictionary and answers with "OK" if found or "not found" otherwise.